 Document Status Summary of key policies/overall strategy Key implications for Area Plan the Camden UDP for the expansion of educational uses (including university) in the borough.
 Highlights the importance of the education uses within the University Area and the need to balance the facilitation of growth with residential amenity and protection of heritage and open space.
-Tottenham Court Road/ Charing Cross Road Central London Frontage (to the south of the plan boundary): Tottenham Court Road is characterised by larger retail units and contains two distinct concentrations of specialist retail uses of London-wide significance - furniture/ home furnishings; and electrical goods.
+Tottennam Court Koad/ Charing Cross Koad Central London Frontage (to the south of the plan boundary): Tottenham Court Road is characterised by larger retail units and contains two distinct concentrations of specialist retail uses of London-wide significance - furniture/ home furnishings; and electrical goods.
 The SPD seeks to protect this retail function.
-Sustainability appraisals: The LDF SA Scoping sets out a framework for the assessment of the Core Strategy Suprainability Appraisal sustainability of Camden's LDF documents.
-It includes a set of sustainability objectives and criteria to be used in assessing plans.
-Sustainability AppraisalDevelopment Policies objectives and criteria to be used in assessing plans.
-Sustainability Appraisal The Sustainability Appraisals of the Core Strategy and Development Policies both LDF Sustainability conclude that overall the plans will have positive sustainability impacts.
-Appraisal Scoping Report Annual Monitoring Report 2010/11 Housings Annual Monitoring Report 2010/11 Housing: During 2010/11, Camden exceeded its target by providing 539 self contained homes and 146 non self contained dwellings.
-Camden is on track to meet and exceed its London Plan target for new homes • In 2010/11, 142 affordable dwellings were completed, 31% of the number of completed dwellings from schemes proposing at least 10 homes.
+Sustainability appraisals: Core Strategy The LDF SA Scoping sets out a framework for the assessment of the sustainability of Camden's LDF documents.
+It includes a set of sustainability Sustainability Appraisal Development Policies Sustainability Appraisal LDF Sustainability Appraisal Scoping Report objectives and criteria to be used in assessing plans.
+The Sustainability Appraisals of the Core Strategy and Development Policies both conclude that overall the plans will have positive sustainability impacts.
+Annual Monitoring Report 2010/11 Housing: During 2010/11, Camden exceeded its target by providing 539 self contained homes and 146 non self contained dwellings.
+Camden is on track to meet and exceed its London Plan target for new homes In 2010/11, 142 affordable dwellings were completed, 31% of the number of completed dwellings from schemes proposing at least 10 homes.
 The majority of all affordable completions were from schemes with more than 50 housing units (70%).
-33% of all dwellings completed in 2010/11 are one bedroom dwellings, 35% two bedrooms and 23% three or more bedrooms • 36% of affordable completions in 2010/11 were 3 or more bedroom units, and 35% of all completed market housing contained 2 bedrooms.
-Business and employment: A total of 81,733 sq m of Business (B1) floorspace was completed in 2010/11, representing a net increase in 19,537sq m.
+33% of all dwellings completed in 2010/11 are one bedroom dwellings, 35% two bedrooms and 23% three or more bedrooms 36% of affordable completions in 2010/11 were 3 or more bedroom units, and 35% of all completed market housing contained 2 bedrooms.
+A total of 81,733 sq m of Business (B1) floorspace was completed in 2010/11, representing a net increase in 19,537sq m.
 Completion of General Industrial (B2) floorspace has increased over the last 5 years, with a small net gain of 164sq m in 2010/11.